Marcey1611/stock-tracker-project-sysad-ws2425/doc/documentation/services/cam_service/Readme.md

 ### Python Libraries
 The Python Libraries are installed using the [requirements.txt](../../../../source/cam_service/requirements.txt):
- - `paho-mqtt` is used for the MQTT-communication.
+ - `paho-mqtt` is used for the MQTT communication. [link](https://github.com/eclipse-paho/paho.mqtt.python)
- - `opencv-python-headless` is used to capture images.
+ - `opencv-python-headless` is used to capture images.[link](https://github.com/opencv/opencv-python)